 Fig. 3.
 Azimuthal NSB/CCT profiles (left/right panel) averaged within 1° wide rings centered at 10° , 20° , and 30° elevation at AOUTP.
 These profiles identify the local maxima of NSB and CCT, indicating the azimuthal directions of the ALAN sources.
 For more details, refer to Figure 2 and Table 3.

 Fig. 4.
 Zenith profiles, NSB/CCT variance as a function of zenith angle (left panel/right panel).
-For details, refer to Section 3.1, Figure 2, and Table 3.
+For details, refer to \S 3.1, Figure 2, and Table 3.
+The color figure can be viewed online.